Umbria: Trails to Assisi Short Break5 Days & 4 Nights 4.8 Read 5 reviews

 Solo Walkers & Single Rooms

 A breakfast will be provided by your accommodation every morning.
 Usually they are buffet-style or continental breakfasts.
-Dinners are not included, however there are options to dine out in any of the towns, and villages.
+Dinners are not included, however there are options to dine out in any of the towns, and villages (apart from Poreta where you can dine in the accommodation’s restaurant).

 Lunch is also not included, but you can find small stores in which to purchase items for a picnic lunch, or your accommodation can possibly make a picnic lunch if you ask in advance.
 In your route notes we give advice on where you can eat/pick up lunch.